 Living in Montana and having your family members and friends across the country or even in other countries means that we are all grateful for technology and what it has done for us.
 As technology continues to develop, we can literally see, talk, listen to, or track someone at any time.
-Of course, when we do these things for ourselves or with the knowledge and consent of another person, it is not a problem.
+Of course, when we do these things for ourselves or with the knowledge and consent of another person, it’s not a problem.
 Unfortunately, in Montana, hidden cameras, audio bugs, and GPS tackers are used against others without their knowledge.
 While finding out that someone is spying on you is both shocking and scary, the real question is: is it legal?

 Montana law states that a person commits the crime of stalking if they purposely or knowingly cause substantial emotional distress or reasonable apprehension of bodily injury or death.
 This includes harassing, threatening, or intimidating the other person, in person or by mail, electronic communication, or any other device or method.
-It’s important to note the broad way that the law is written.
+It is important to note the broad way that the law is written.
 It includes electronic communication or any other device or method.
 As our everyday technology continues to get smarter, this becomes more and more important because the law may not be prone to as many loopholes for not specifically including new technological wonders.

 Hidden Cameras in Montana: What Does the Law Say?

 Montana law states that any person involved in any type of videotaping must give their consent prior to being recording.
 This includes the use of hidden cameras in any personal space, including a hotel room or someone’s home.
-In Montana, it isn’t just a crime to use a hidden camera in a private place without consent.
+In Montana, it is not just a crime to use a hidden camera in a private place without consent.
 It is also illegal to install the hidden camera.

 Audio Bugs and Conversations: What Montana Law Says